AJajodia/TensorFlow-CNN/README.md

 # TensorFlow-CNN
-This is a Convoluted Neural Network which I made during a course on TensorFlow
+This is a Convolutional Neural Network which I made during a course on TensorFlow